huggingface/accelerate/docs/source/usage_guides/gradient_accumulation.md

 ## Gradient accumulation on training samples of variable size

-As was pointed out in this [blog-post](https://huggingface.co/blog/gradient_accumulation), which points out a common error that occurs when perfoming gradient accumulation on training samples of variable size:
+As was pointed out in this [blog-post](https://huggingface.co/blog/gradient_accumulation), which points out a common error that occurs when performing gradient accumulation on training samples of variable size:

 >  [...] for gradient accumulation across token-level tasks like causal LM training, the correct loss should be computed by the **total loss across all batches in a gradient accumulation step** divided by the **total number of all non padding tokens in those batches**.
 This is not the same as the average of the per-batch loss values.